How to Answer: What Are Your Weaknesses? (with 3 Weaknesses Job Interview Examples)

 When answering the question, What are my weaknesses, it simply comes down to concentrating on your strengths (without sounding like you don’t have any weaknesses).
 To recap our three steps to follow:

-Describing your weaknesses can end up being a point of strength in an interview, as long as you do it honestly, succinctly, and with a demonstration that you have grown through them.
+Describing your weaknesses can be a strength in an interview, as long as you do it honestly and succinctly and demonstrate that you have grown through them.

-Highlight how you have made improvement and how you have learned from mistakes.
-Hiring managers love candidates who continue to push themselves and grow in their career.
+Highlight how you have made improvements and learned from your mistakes.
+Hiring managers love candidates who continue to push themselves and grow in their careers.

 We hope this helps – best of luck in your next job interview!